Cairo Bank Uganda: Overview

 CBUL focuses on serving small and medium businesses (SMEs), educational institutions, non-governmental organizations and corporate entities.
 In 2020, the bank re-branded and turned its focus on meeting the banking needs of SMEs.
 Cairo Bank Uganda Limited is a fully owned subsidiary by Banque du Caire (BDC), an Egypt-based financial services conglomerate with total assets in excess of US$12 billion, as of September 2020.

 As of June 2023 the total assets of Cairo Bank Uganda were valued at USh378,563,372,000 (approx. US103,572,126) with shareholders' equity of USh163,190,161,000 (approx. US$44,647,616).

 History

 Incorporated as Cairo International Bank in 1995, the bank began operations in the same year following the issuance of a commercial banking license by the Bank of Uganda.
-In 2020, Banque du Caire, which owned 62.4 percent of the shares of stock of the Ugandan subsidiary, acquired the 24 percent shareholding owned by Bank Misr and the 13.6 percent owned by Bank of Egypt, to become the sole owner of 100 percent of the stock of the Ugandan bank.
+In 2020, Banque du Caire, which owned 62.4 percent of the shares of stock of the Ugandan subsidiary, acquired the 24 percent shareholding owned by Banque Misr and the 13.6 percent owned by Banque Misr, to become the sole owner of 100 percent of the stock of the Ugandan bank.